Muhie/EMS412U-INTRO-TO-PYTHON-GUIDE/README.md

-# A key concepts guide of python for first year, engineering, undergraduate students
+# A key concepts guide of python: for first year, engineering, undergraduate students

 ## Requirements